 Fort Point National Historic Site is a fun place to visit for those interested in the rich military history of San Francisco.
 This historic gem is just below the southern end of the Golden Gate Bridge in the Presidio.
 It is just one of the free SF attractions.

 A visit to this old army building offers you the chance to learn more about its history with memorabilia and films.
 During your visit, you also get the chance to learn more about this building's place in the history of San Francisco.

 I have had the chance to visit many times.
-It's fun to walk around the courtyard and climbing the stairs to the top for gorgeous views of the Golden Gate Bridge.
+It's fun to walk around the courtyard and climb the stairs to the top for gorgeous views of the Golden Gate Bridge.

 If you like history, this is a one of the San Francisco tourist attractions you will really enjoy!